 In summary, there is high-quality data to support the use of both prophylactic pancreatic duct stent placement and rectal NSAID administration in prevention of post-ERCP pancreatitis.
 Pancreatic duct stent placement is effective in reducing PEP, but the main benefit is derived from preventing development of severe PEP in high-risk patients.
 Stents are associated with greater morbidity than rectal NSAIDs and are a more costly option, so placement should be reserved for the appropriate high-risk patients.
 NSAIDs comparably reduce incidence of PEP and have shown efficacy in both average- and high-risk populations, so at present are a reasonable consideration at the time of ERCP in patients without contraindication .

 Dr. Shivani K Patel is a resident (internal medicine) at NYU Langone Medical Center

-Peer reviewed by Demetrios Tzimas, MD, completed residency at NYU Langone Medical Center
+Peer reviewed by Demetrios Tzimas, MD, Gastroenterology Fellow, NYU Langone Medical Center, Contributing Editor, Clinical Correlations

 Image courtesy of Wikimedia Commons